kuznia-rdzeni/coreblocks/docs/scheduler/Overview.md

 - inserting instruction to RS

 Each of this phases can potentially take one clock cycle, but they can be merged as a potential future optimization.
-During implementation each should be treated as a separate hardware block for future flexibility.
+During implementation each phase should be treated as a separate hardware block for future flexibility.

 ## More detailed description of each block